rouyng/tncexporter/README.md

 If you have a bug report or feature request, please open an issue via Github.
 Code contributions are welcome, please open an issue to propose and discuss changes before submitting substantial pull requests.

 ## Acknowledgements
 This exporter was inspired by claws' excellent [dump1090-exporter](https://github.com/claws/dump1090-exporter/).
-The design of tncexporter owes a lot to this project as well as claw's [aioprometheus library](https://github.com/claws/aioprometheus).
+The design of TNC exporter owes a lot to this project as well as claw's [aioprometheus library](https://github.com/claws/aioprometheus).

 Thanks to WB2OSZ and the rest of the [Direwolf software TNC community](https://groups.io/g/direwolf).